daypack-dev/daypack-lib/README.md

   - You can mark task items as "completed" (or "uncompleted")

   - You can record time periods spent for task items

+- Schedule versioning and rollback

+  - "Snapshots" are made before certain major operations such as scheduling, user can also initiate a snapshot manually

+  - This allows rollbacks/undos should the user find the schedule resulted from an operation unsatisfactory

 - (WIP) Multiple user (supported by library, but frontend adoption is WIP)